Emmotes/ic_spoilers/docs/kitiara.md

     "id": 2918,
     "flavour_text": "",
     "description": {
-        "desc": "Kitiara begrudgingly gains the Heroes of the Lance affiliation, and increases the effect of Merciless Resolve by 100% for each Heroes of the Lance Champion in the formation, stacking multiplicatively.
+        "desc": "Kitiara begrudgingly gains the Heroes of the Lance affiliation, and increases the effect of Merciless Resolve by $amount% for each Heroes of the Lance Champion in the formation, stacking multiplicatively.
 Kitiara also starts each area by gaining Power stacks equal to the number of Heroes of the Lance Champions in the formation."
     },
     "effect_keys": [
         {